Kaushal-Mandal/Guardrails/README.md

-configure guardrail and add API Key in env file.
+configure guardrail and add Guardrail API Key in env file.